Your bird feeder pole system is the true unsung hero in your backyard.

 Before I purchased my Squirrel Stopper, I noticed some users complained that it would rust over time.
 So far, I have not had this issue.
 Rust could be prevented by spraying on some sort of rust preventer like Rust-Oleum (Clear) periodically.

-The Squirrel Stopper usually is only $150 on Amazon and easily one of the BEST purchases I have made in my backyard.
+The Squirrel Stopper usually is under $200 and easily one of the BEST purchases I have made in my backyard.

 #2: Advanced Pole System by Wild Birds Unlimited